 Each participating Council Member convenes a District Committee that meets regularly to provide oversight and assists with planning throughout the PBNYC process.
 The District Committee should be representative of the entire district, both geographically and demographically.
 Are you interested in helping to ensure that PBNYC reaches everyone in your district?
 Would you like to provide input on outreach strategy and strengthen community participation?
 Contact staff in your district office to learn more.

-The Advisory Committee guides and supports the PB process across participating districts.
+The PBNYC Citywide Committee guides and supports the PB process across participating districts.
 The Committee meets monthly, alternating daytime and evening times, to allow for wide participation.
 Members are encouraged to participate in a Working Group, focusing on topics like Equity & Inclusion, Advocacy & Expansion, District Support, Technology, and Research & Evaluation.
-Please contact email@example.com to learn more or apply.
+Please contact firstname.lastname@example.org to learn more or apply.

-Working Groups, led by Steering Committee members, provide input and develop initiatives on topics that impact PBNYC citywide.
-These groups include for Cycle 6: Equity & Inclusion, Advocacy & Expansion, District Support, Technology, and Research & Evaluation.
-Working groups are open to anyone in the community with PBNYC experience and passion – you need not be a full Steering Committee member to join.
-Please contact firstname.lastname@example.org to learn more.
+Working Groups, led by Citywide Committee members, provide input and develop initiatives on topics that impact PBNYC citywide.
+These groups include for Cycle 7: Equity & Inclusion, Advocacy & Expansion, District Support, Technology, and Research & Evaluation.
+Working groups are open to anyone in the community with PBNYC experience and passion – you do not need be a full Citywide Committee member to join.
+Please contact email@example.com to learn more.

 |15||Ritchie J. Torres||Bronx|